 In 2022, as the Connecticut Manufacturing Report identified, the average manufacturing compensation in Connecticut was $101,136 per year.

-Common Misconceptions of Manufacturing
+Common Misconceptions & The Cons of Manufacturing Jobs

 Examples of manufacturing programs offered at the certificate, associate, and bachelor’s levels at Goodwin University include: